 Teaches youth to minimize social isolation, empathize with others, and create a more inclusive and connected culture.

-To see more of what we’ve accomplished in the last 5.5 years, watch our new "Who We Are" video.
+To see more of what we’ve accomplished, watch our new video.

 - October 2018: SHP has 6,200 volunteer Promise Leaders taking action and bringing Know the Signs programs to their communities, hosting information tables at events, meeting with lawmakers, taking advocacy actions like signing petitions and making calls to their legislators and more